Preparing your Eureka Prizes submission: tips for entrants

 Communicate timelines clearly

 We acknowledge that works takes place on a continuum, but it’s crucial that your submission concentrates on activity that’s taken place within time limitation specified for the prize you’re entering.
 Judges need to be confident that this condition of entry has been met, and can sometimes get nervous when timelines aren’t clear.
-Once you’ve prepared your materials, take the time to include dates and emphasise with bold text.
+Once you’ve prepared your materials, take the time to include dates (month and year) and emphasise with bold text.
 While it’s expected that you might need to provide some context to the entered activity, you shouldn’t make this a focus as it won’t be formally considered by the judges.

 Don’t make assumptions about eligibility